run-llama/sec-insights/backend/README.md

 - [Open & already closed Github Issues](https://github.com/run-llama/sec-insights/issues?q=is%3Aissue+is%3Aclosed)
 - The [#sec-insights discord channel](https://discord.com/channels/1059199217496772688/1150942525968879636)

+## LLM Observability

+This project will automatically spin up a local version of [Arize Phoenix](https://phoenix.arize.com/) for you and send traces to it as you're using the chat interface.
+Arize Phoenix is a open source LLM observability & evaluation tool.
+LlamaIndex's event instrumentation system is deeply integrated with Arize Phoenix to make it easier for you to debug your LLM application during development.
+Simply open the Arize Phoenix Dashboard at [`http://localhost:6006/`](http://localhost:6006/) when running SEC Insights locally to see the traced calls to LLMs, Embedding Models, Vector DBs, and more.

 ## Scripts
 The `scripts/` folder contains several scripts that are useful for both operations and development.